General instructions for ski waxing

 For maximum durability and performance you can start by applying Rex Base Klister #290 (or Liquid Base Klister #2901) as a base layer.
 Once applied you need to allow this klister to cool (harden) before you move on to the wax choice of the day.
 A second coat of that days wax placed under the foot may be needed if the skis are very stiff.

-The new Rex Liquid Klisters make klister waxing super easy.
+Rex Liquid Klisters make klister waxing super easy.
 Especially base klister is where our new liquid klister concept shines, because a thin and even layer of base klister can be achieved easily every time.
 Liquid klisters work great on classic skis with low wax chamber.
 For skis with a higher wax camber "klister skis", thicker layers can be more easily achieved using traditional klister but the base klister can still made with liquid.
 Liquid klisters can also easily be added on top of other waxes, even while skiing.

 Coating with Hydrex for improved dirt pick-up resistance